Gödel's ontological proof: Computationally verified versions

 Christoph Benzmüller and Bruno Woltzenlogel-Paleo formalized Gödel's proof to a level that is suitable for automated theorem proving or at least computational verification via proof assistants.
 The effort made headlines in German newspapers.
 According to the authors of this effort, they were inspired by Melvin Fitting's book.

 In 2014, they computationally verified Gödel's proof (in the above version).
 They also proved that this version's axioms are consistent, but imply modal collapse, thus confirming Sobel's 1987 argument.
 In the same paper, they suspected Gödel's original version of the axioms to be inconsistent, as they failed to prove their consistency.

 In 2016, they gave an automated proof that the original version implies $\Diamond\Box\bot$, i.e., is inconsistent in every modal logic with a reflexive or symmetric accessibility relation.
-Moreover, they gave an argument that this version is inconsistent in every logic at all, but failed to duplicate it by automated provers.
-However, they were able to verify Melvin Fitting's reformulation of the argument and guarantee its consistency.
+Moreover, they gave an argument that this version is inconsistent in every logic at all, and shortly afterwards provided a formal proof.
+They were also able to verify Melvin Fitting's reformulation of the argument and guarantee its consistency.

-In 2025, Benzmüller and Dana Scott provided the proofs with Isabelle for Scott's variant of Gödel’s modal ontological argument.
+In 2025, Benzmüller and Dana Scott used the Isabelle proof assistant to generate and verify Gödel's original version of the modal ontological argument (as set out in Gödel's 1970 manuscript) and Scott's variant of it.